craftingcity/The-Known-World/Prenotes Apr 01 25.md

 ### Intro

-When last we left our heroes, they had entered Deepreach, a lost dwarven settlement in the bowels of the Underdark, and had
+When last we left our heroes, they had entered Deepreach, a lost dwarven settlement in the bowels of the Underdark, and had fought through some of it's denizens - the Illithid, in all their horrific forms.

+You are resting in a library here, in this overwhelming cityscape of gold and grey, and having lost track of the creature you chased here, you are bursting with opportunity - what do you do?

 ### What does the World Know?